Sum2dou/sum2dou.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 I'm a third year postgraduate student from [School of CS](https://cs.cug.edu.cn/), [Chnia University of Geoscience](https://www.cug.edu.cn/).

 My research interest includes(but are not limited to): graph neural network, AI, LLM, data ming, LLM and their applications such as healthcare and so on.

-I am very fortunate to be advised by [Prof. Hu Chengyu](https://www.researchgate.net/profile/Chengyu-Hu)
+I am very fortunate to be advised by [Prof. Hu Chengyu](https://www.researchgate.net/profile/Chengyu-Hu) and [Prof. Yan Xuesong] (https://www.researchgate.net/profile/Xuesong-Yan-2).

 You can find my CV here: [cyw's Curriculum Vitae](../assets/Yiwen Chen's CV.pdf).